jhn-nt/docksing/README.md

 ### Design Notes
 DockSing is developed with the aim of mainting the highest adherence to existing standards with the lowest code overhead possible, in order to retrospectively preserve interoperability with docker, singularity and SLURM documentations.
 To squeeze the most out of DockSing it is advisable to have good proficiency with the docker ecosystem.

+### Limitations
+Docksing was tested on a Linux environment, milage may very on other systems.